Autism spectrum disorder (ASD) causes a host of neurological and physical symptoms. One of the most noteworthy ones pertains to food sensitivities.

 Firstly, if you suspect that your ASD-diagnosed son or daughter has a GI problem, you want to keep an eye on these symptoms:

-Additionally, your autistic kid could run into the following nutritional shortcomings:
+Additionally, your child with autism could run into the following nutritional shortcomings:

 As a parent, you can minimize the effect of these health issues by feeding your child meals with specific ingredients while avoiding others.